 Alpha-hydroxy acids (AHAs)

-According to the Food & Drug Administration (FDA), products formulated with AHAs can have multiple uses, including smoothing the look of fine lines and wrinkles, visibly clearing out pores, and improving the appearance of skin in general.
+Alpha-hydroxy acids are a class of water-soluble acids that help refine and exfoliate the skin.
+There are many different types, but glycolic acid, lactic acid, and mandelic acid are among the most common AHAs used in skincare.
+According to the United States Food and Drug Administration (FDA), products formulated with AHAs can help smooth out the look of fine lines and wrinkles and improve skin texture and tone.
 The FDA notes that the extent of the effectiveness of these products will depend on the concentration of the AHA(s), the pH, and the other ingredients in the formula.

 Enzymes